 This is the fourth such thriller I’ve seen in as many weeks, and if any thought at all can be deemed the source of these pictures cropping up one after the other — with the exception of David Cronenberg’s eXistenZ, a film with more than generic commercial kicks on its mind — it might be an especially low estimation of what an audience is looking for at the movies.
 The assumed desire might be expressed in infantile and emotional terms: “I don’t like the world, take it away.”
 In other words, for filmmakers stumped by the puzzle of how to address an audience assumed to be interested only in escaping without reminding them of what they’re supposed to be escaping from, virtual-reality thrillers seem made to order.
 They imply significance by indulging in glib self-referential hints that movies are just a form of dreaming anyway, imply that anything that suggests the real world is — or might as well be — a hallucination, and are usually “thoughtful” enough to include gobs of violence on the assumption that even if the world is no longer desirable, kicking ass for any reason at all is.
 And in the cases of The Matrix and The Thirteenth Floor, the two studio blockbusters in the batch (the other two are Open Your Eyes and eXistenZ), a worshipful attitude toward digital technology appears to be the only factor that justifies dressing up the conceits about alternative realities as science fiction instead of as some less prestigious and more hybrid form like science fantasy.
 As the press book for The Thirteenth Floor eagerly puts it, “Over 2,000 years ago, Plato postulated that the ‘real’ world exists only in our imagination.
 The technology of modern society has begun to prove Plato’s point.”
 Thanks a lot, modern society; tough luck, Kosovo Albanian and Serb civilians.

-As much as the transformative potential of Cyberpunk as a genre is limited by the forces of commerce, the very commerce Rosenbaum asserts pushes “The Matrix” onto unwitting audiences instead of “liberating and exciting” works, this is a shallow reading of the film.
+As much as the transformative potential of Cyberpunk as a genre is limited by the forces of commerce, the very commerce Rosenbaum asserts pushes “The Matrix” onto unwitting audiences instead of “liberating and exciting” works, I believe this is a shallow reading of the film.
 While the movie is definitely a gumbo of disparate genres, motifs and even philosophies, its all in service of presenting a story where people struggle with the forces of alienation and exploitation.
 Later, “The Matrix Reloaded” and “The Matrix Revolutions” would complicate this narrative with explorations of spirituality and the costs of revolutionary struggle.
 Whether the sequels succeed can be answered in part by how iconic the aforementioned, “Red Pill” line has becoming compared to the more deflating revelation by The Architect in “Reloaded”.
 Which points to one of the biggest strengths of The Matrix: its snappy and stylish.
-Sure the movie is 2 hours long, certainly longer than their lesbian thriller Bound.
+Sure the movie is 2 hours long, certainly longer than the director’s previous lesbian thriller Bound.
 But everything about The Matrix signals a youthful love for not just the movies but also ideas, with the Wachowskis claiming to have seen something in the Ridley Scott adaptation that would come to define Cyberpunk’s look before everyone else did,

 The Wachowskis loved morally murky ’50s classics such as Sunset Boulevard and Strangers on a Train, as well as such ’60s and ’70s thrillers as Repulsion and The Conversation.
 But one notably tough-to-replicate big-screen experience occurred in 1982, when the teenage siblings took in repeated screenings of Blade Runner—a grim, grimy future noir that was exiled from theaters almost as soon as it opened.
 “Everyone hated Blade Runner, except for us,” Lana said. (…)